exclusive: listen to the first track from peaches’ all-female remix record

 Yeah, of course there are!

-With Margaret, we became friends and then I played her the album and she picked a song and it just kind of organically happened.
+With Margaret, we became friends and then I played her the album.
+She picked a song and it just kind of organically happened.
 That was just perfect, those outfits were found -- so stereotypical, for the white person, and the Asian person -- it just seemed to work out.
 I'm not really into setting things up that aren't going to happen; it's more like if they're in reach.

 Do you think comedy is the best way to give a political message?